Race story

 Strategy Principal

 Open question: Defensible timing, but needs full gap trace to prove whether it protected or cost track position.
+The question is whether the alternative was dismissed with enough proof.

 Credit: A sensible cover window against the main front-runner pit cycle based on official pit summary.
+The call earns credit only because the evidence supports the mechanism.

 Cost: A clear execution loss that changed Ferrari's final classification.
+The question is whether the alternative was dismissed with enough proof.

 Accountability